kaimhall/portfolio/CI/index.md

-# CI

-This continuos integration material I made on Helsinki University course.
+This continuos integration (CI) material I made on Helsinki University course.
 This project unit test, integrations tests and end-to-end tests
 a phonebook app I coded.
 I will concentrate on backend, tests and CI.